PharmGKB/PharmCAT/docs/using/PharmCAT-in-Docker.md

 You will need to make your data accessible to the Docker container.
 There are [several options](https://docs.docker.com/storage/) to choose from, and you will have to decide what works best for you.
-For example, a volume mount is the best for persisting data, but will take some configuration.
+For example, a volume mount is the best for persisting data but will take some configuration.

-This tutorial will use bind mounts because they are the easiest to use and requires no prior configuration.
+This tutorial will use bind mounts because they are the easiest to use and require no prior configuration.

+There are two ways to use the Docker image: on a per-command basis or interactively.
+Choose the former if you only want to run PharmCAT as a one-off event.
+If you intend to run multiple PharmCAT commands or are exploring the tool, then interactive mode would be a better option (and involve less typing).

+### Per-command usage

+Use this to run PharmCAT with single commands.

 General usage: